deschler/django-modeltranslation/docs/modeltranslation/admin.rst

 .. _translationadmin_in_combination_with_other_admin_classes:

-TranslationAdmin in combination with other admin classes
+TranslationAdmin in Combination with Other Admin Classes
 --------------------------------------------------------

 If there already exists a custom admin class for a translated model and you